stoplightio/studio/README.md

 ## Graphical API Design

 Form-based designing means you don't need to be an OpenAPI expert to get started.
-Studio also supports OpenAPI autocomplete in "write" (code) mode, and a "read" mode for visualizing HTTP operations and models.
+Studio has a "write" (code) mode with full OpenAPI autocomplete, and a "read" mode for visualizing HTTP operations and models.

 ![](assets/images/form-editor.png)